 If you choose to get Medicare coverage from a private insurer through a Medicare Advantage plan, you’ll generally have several plans to choose from in your geographic area.
-The average Medicare beneficiary has 39 Medicare Advantage plan choices in 2022, according to the Kaiser Family Foundation.
-The premiums, copayments for medical and drug coverage, covered drugs, and provider networks can vary from plan to plan.
+The average Medicare beneficiary has 43 Medicare Advantage plan choices in 2023, according to the Kaiser Family Foundation.
+The premiums, copayments for medical and drug coverage, covered drugs and provider networks can vary from plan to plan.

-When choosing a plan, consider costs and coverage for your typical medical needs and prescription drugs, coverage for major medical issues, and which providers and facilities are included in the plan’s network.
-You can find out more about the costs and coverage for all of the Medicare Advantage plans available in your area by using Medicare’s Plan Finder.
+When choosing a plan, consider costs and coverage for your typical medical needs and prescription drugs, coverage for major medical issues, and which providers and facilities the plan’s network includes.
+You can find out more about the costs and coverage for all Medicare Advantage plans available in your area by using Medicare’s Plan Finder.